raul23/search-ebooks/README.rst

 `Lucene`_ (not supported yet).

-All of the search-backends makes use of a file-based `cache`_ to save the converted ebook files to ``.txt`` and hence speed up the searching by a lot (depending on the number of files searched, it can even be 20 times faster!).
+All of the search-backends makes use of a file-based `cache`_ to save the converted ebook files to ``.txt`` and hence speed up the searching by a lot.
+Depending on the number of files searched, using cache can even be 20 times faster than without cache.

 `:warning:`